tankbuild/PoolSex/readme.md

 - Generating a pileup file with Samtools
 - Generating a sync file with Popoolation

-The pipeline is designed to run on a computational platform using an SGE scheduler.
+The pipeline is designed to run on a computational platform using an SGE or a SLURM scheduler.
+Please note that the pipeline was developed and tested in a specific environment (the [Genotoul](http://bioinfo.genotoul.fr/) platform), and the pipeline may have to be adapted to work in other environments.

-The resulting sync file is used as the main input in the `poolsex_analysis` software (https://github.com/INRA-LPGP/poolsex_analysis).
+The resulting sync file is used as the main input in the [poolsex_analysis software](https://github.com/INRA-LPGP/poolsex_analysis).

 ## Usage